rakus/quick_change_directory/README.md

 If you installed it before, you will need either '-f' (to overwrite) or '-b' (to create backup files using the current time stamp).

-The file `qc-index.list` will always be copied.
+The file `qc-index.cfg` will always be copied.
 Even if `symlink` is used for install.
 The file is typically changed by the user.
-If the file is already installed, the new version is copied to `~/.qc/qc-index.list.new`.
+If the file is already installed, the new version is copied to `~/.qc/qc-index.cfg.new`.

-Then source `.quick_change_dir` by executing `. $HOME/.quick_change_dir` or
+The source `quick_change_directory.shinc` by executing

+    .  $HOME/.qc/quick_change_directory.shinc

-just start a new shell.
+or just start a new shell.

-During the first sourcing of the script, the indexes are created.
+Finally run `qc -U` to create the index files.

 [//]:  vim:ft=markdown:et:ts=4:spelllang=en_us:spell:tw=80